 2. Work on calculating the environmental impacts of products

-3. Help consumers in choosing environment friendly products
+3. Help consumers in choosing environmentally friendly products

 In order to implement this policy, the Directorate General of Environment regularly meets the companies, consumer groups, environmental NGOs and trade unions.

-The DG Environment aims to gradually level up the market and protect all consumers.
+The DG Environment aims to gradually improve the market and protect all consumers.
 Products that respect both human health and the environment should become the norm and no longer be reserved for well-informed people.

-Standards for product categories that have the greatest impact on the environment and health will take priority.
-They pertain to three topics: housing, transportation and food.
+Standards for product categories that have the greatest impact on the environment and health are treated as a priority.
+They pertain to three sectors: housing, transportation and food.

-Setting of these standards is governed by both European and national legislations.
+These standards are set in both European and national legislations.

 For several years, the DG Environment has been involved in the development of methodologies to calculate the environmental impacts of products both at the national and European level.

-When these environmental impacts will be quantified and known, each stakeholder in the chain (producers, distributors, consumers) will have a clearer view of the improvements that can be made at its level.
-In fact, while producers make choices pertaining to product design, raw materials and production methods, the distributors influence transportation, production of own-brand (products sold with private label) and the selection of the types of products placed on the shelves.
+When these environmental impacts are quantified and known, each stakeholder in the chain (producers, distributors, consumers) will have a clearer view of the improvements that can be made at its level.
+While producers make choices regarding product design, raw materials and production methods, the distributors decide on transportation, production of own brands (private label products) and the selection of the types of products on the shelves.
 Finally, the consumers decide whether or not to buy a product.

 Distributors (wholesalers, stores and other retailers) have become important players in the market.
-It is through them that selection is made of products offered to the customers.
+The selection of products offered to the customers is in their hands.

-In 2011, two agreements were signed with the sectors in order to increase the diversity and range of products meeting specific environmental criteria.
+As a result agreements were signed with the sectors in order to increase the range of products meeting specific environmental criteria.
 The first of these agreement relates to wood based products; the second governs the detergents.

 Through their procurement policies, governments can influence the market and initiate change.
-It is in this perspective that sustainable procurement guides have been developed to assist governments in their selection.
+In this perspective, sustainable procurement guides have been developed to assist governments in their choices.